 Walking over to our conversation group in the 6th arrondissement, we enjoy watching the tourists on l'Île Saint -Louis and listening to the different languages spoken by the people taking pictures of Notre Dame.
 We love watching people who are people watching from the cafés of the Latin Quarter.

-Paris was all dolled up during the Christmas season with lights everywhere and elegantly dressed Parisians in winter coats, scarves, and hats.
+Paris was all dolled up during Christmas with lights everywhere and elegantly dressed Parisians in winter coats, scarves, and hats.
 For the last few days of 2006, the tourists came back by the busload, and Paris was vibrant with people from all over the world who wanted to drink champagne and kiss in the New Year by the light of the Eiffel Tower.

 We pinch ourselves often, and just as we always felt lucky to be part of the barging community, we are now overjoyed to be able to add, "On habite sur une péniche à Paris."